Philip Tan

 Philip Tan is a member of the Firm's International Arbitration practice in Asia.
 Based in Singapore, Philip has worked in the New York and Washington, DC offices of White & Case.

 Philip acts as counsel in commercial and investment treaty arbitrations, with an emphasis on energy and construction disputes.
-He has represented clients in international arbitrations under various rules, including ICC, SIAC, UNCITRAL, and ICSID.
-He also has experience in U.S. litigation and bankruptcy matters.
+He has represented clients in international arbitrations under various rules, including ICC, SIAC, LCIA, UNCITRAL, and ICSID.
+He also has experience in U.S. litigation and bankruptcy matters, and in conducting and coordinating complex internal investigations.

-An active member of the international arbitration community, Philip was previously Vice-Chair (Asia), and is now Internal Communications Co-Chair, of the Young Institute for Transnational Arbitration (Young ITA).
+An active member of the international arbitration community, Philip was previously Vice-Chair (Asia) and Internal Communications Co-Chair of the Young Institute for Transnational Arbitration (Young ITA).
+He also teaches a course on international energy disputes as Adjunct Teaching Mentor at SMU School of Law.

 Philip is also regularly involved in pro bono work.
 He has assisted in an educational rights lawsuit against the State of New York, and the successful representation of an indigent defendant in a criminal appeal.
-He has also led training workshops conducted in association with BABSEACLE at East Yangon University, Myanmar.
+He has also led training workshops conducted in association with BABSEACLE at East Yangon University, Myanmar, and coordinated projects for non-profit organisations based in Singapore and other countries.

 At Columbia Law School, Philip was named James Kent Scholar, and served on the board of the Columbia Human Rights Law Review – Jailhouse Lawyer's Manual.
 He also served as a judicial intern at the United States District Court for the Southern District of New York.